Sofiyakrct/Indoor-Gardening-Management-System/README.md

 * Priority
 * State

----

 ### 5. Garden Record Producer

 A **Garden Record Producer** was created and mapped to the **Indoor Gardening Requests** table.

 Variables were created and mapped to the relevant request fields.

-The Record Producer is also used as the user-facing request form from the Service Portal.
+The Record Producer serves as the user-facing request form from the Service Portal.

----

 ### 6. Flow Designer